Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis

-Extensions to these models, explored in various permutations, incorporate the following effects: \begin{itemize} \item Concentration-based assembly bias (\textbf{C}): halo occupation is modulated by the halo concentration. \item Environment-based assembly bias (\textbf{Env}): halo occupation is modulated by the local density. \item Shear-based assembly bias (\textbf{Sh}): halo occupation is modulated by local density anisotropies. \item Modified satellite profile (\textbf{mNFW}): satellite galaxies follow a modified NFW profile that includes an exponential term. \item Galactic conformity (\textbf{cf}): satellite galaxies only occupy halos with a central galaxy. \item No 1-halo term contribution (\textbf{1h}): halos are only occupied by a single galaxy. \end{itemize} The models were implemented using a method based on Gaussian processes with fixed number density as detailed in \cite{Rocher2023b} and were tuned to jointly fit the projected correlation function, $w(r_p)$, and the correlation function monopole and quadrupole, $\xi_0(s)$ and $\xi_2(s)$, respectively, of the One-Percent Survey. $w(r_p)$ was fit in the range $0.04 < r_p < 32 \Mpch$ with $\pi_\mathrm{max} = 40 \Mpch$ used for the line-of-sight integration.
-The correlation function multipoles were fit up to $s=32\Mpch$ with smaller scales ($s_\mathrm{min}= 0.17\Mpch$) included in fits using the mHMQ and LNHOD$_2$ models than for other models ($s_\mathrm{min}= 0.8\Mpch$).
+The 6 baseline models can then be combined with a number of extensions.
+We explore 9 extended models that incorporate various permutations of the following effects: \begin{itemize} \item Concentration-based assembly bias (\textbf{C}): halo occupation is modulated by the halo concentration. \item Environment-based assembly bias (\textbf{Env}): halo occupation is modulated by the local density. \item Shear-based assembly bias (\textbf{Sh}): halo occupation is modulated by local density anisotropies. \item Modified satellite profile (\textbf{mNFW}): satellite galaxies follow a modified NFW profile that includes an exponential term. \item Galactic conformity (\textbf{cf}): satellite galaxies only occupy halos with a central galaxy. \item No 1-halo term contribution (\textbf{1h}): halos are only occupied by a single galaxy. \end{itemize} The models were implemented using a method based on Gaussian processes, with fixed number density of around $2.5\times 10^{-3}\hhhMpc$, as detailed in \cite{Rocher2023b}, and were tuned to jointly fit the projected correlation function, $w(r_p)$, and the correlation function monopole and quadrupole, $\xi_0(s)$ and $\xi_2(s)$, respectively, of the One-Percent Survey.
+The models were fit to $w(r_p)$ in the range $0.04 \Mpch < r_p < 32 \Mpch$ with $\pi_\mathrm{max} = 40 \Mpch$ used for the line-of-sight integration.
+The correlation function multipoles were fit up to $s=32\Mpch$, with smaller scales ($s_\mathrm{min}= 0.17\Mpch$) included in fits using the mHMQ and LNHOD$_2$ models than for other models ($s_\mathrm{min}= 0.8\Mpch$).
 Model mHMQ+cf+mNFW provides the best fit to the data.

-Additionally, six high mass quenched models, denoted $\textbf{HMQ$^{(3\sigma)}_i$ ($i=1,2,...,6$)}$, created with \texttt{AbacusHOD} are explored.
+Additionally, six high mass quenched models, denoted $\textbf{HMQ$^{(3\sigma)}_i$ ($i=1,2,...,6$)}$, created with \texttt{AbacusHOD} are explored \citep{Yuan2023}.
+As with the LRGs, positions and velocities were assigned to centrals using the halo centre and to satellites using random particles within the halo.
 The models sample the posterior around the best-fit HOD parameters and include velocity bias for both centrals and satellites.
 Models $i=4,5,6$ also include a complex prescription of galaxy conformity.
-The models were tuned to the 2D correlation function, $\xi(r_p,\pi)$, of an early version of the One-Percent Survey in the range $0.04 < r_p < 32 \Mpch$ with $\pi_\mathrm{max} = 40 \Mpch$.
+The models were tuned to the 2D correlation function, $\xi(r_p,\pi)$, of an early version of the One-Percent Survey in the range $0.04 \Mpch < r_p < 32 \Mpch$ with $\pi_\mathrm{max} = 40 \Mpch$.
 As with the LRGs, an additional number density constraint was imposed on the fitting procedure.